TexasInstruments/ind-comms-sdk/README.md

 #### Repo Tool Setup

-MCU+ SDK has multiple components (in multiple repositories) and dependencies (like compiler, CCS and other tools).
+Industrial Communications SDK has multiple components (in multiple repositories) and dependencies (like compiler, CCS and other tools).
 We use repo tool from Google to manage these multiple repositories.
 Currently there is no support for native windows shells like CMD or Powershell.
 This will be added at a later point.
 Windows users can rely on